 After selecting the Glowforge that you want to get, a lot of people ask themselves, “Should I get the Filter?”

-This is a very nuanced questions, and after spending a lot of time in Facebook groups, many people find them to not be worth having in most situations.
-If you are in a situation where you unable to vent through a window, then the filter is proably a most.
+This is a very nuanced question, and after spending a lot of time in Facebook groups, many people find them to not be worth having in most situations.
+If you are in a situation where you are unable to vent through a window, then the filter is probably a must.
 Otherwise, I think it’s one of those items that you should put on your “maybe” list and see if it makes sense to you to buy it later.

 Overall, most people seem to do well without it.
 In fact, I find a lot of people have more complaints about it than not.
 So unless you can’t vent out a window and you can’t find another alternative filtering solution, I would say the Air Filter isn’t worth getting.

 Still unsure?
 I’ll make it easy for you – if you will be cutting and engraving frequently and in high volume, and/or you want to be able to easily do infinitely long projects – then I think the Pro is right for you.

 The Plus has a couple of nice features over the Basic, though, as I mentioned earlier, you need to decide if it’s worth the extra $1000 for them ($750 if you use our coupon code, which does make it more appealing!).
 For some, they are, for others, not so much.